🔬

 • OR - defines the union of both conditions, displaying all requests that correspond to any of the conditions;

-Additionally, you can quickly apply the required “equal to” or “not equal to” filters through the Event Record Details frame using the gear next to the required attribute/value pair.
+Additionally, you can quickly apply the required “equal to” or “not equal to” filters through the frame using the gear next to the required attribute/value pair.